analuisadev/Dark-Login/README.md

 * In this project was used:
 > 📌 HTML: Forms: Label and Input, and divs for to separate each placement of the elements

-> 📌 CSS: Flex Content, Media Queries, Outline, Letter Spacing, and others selectors
+> 📌 CSS: Display, Flex Box, Media Queries, Outline, Letter Spacing, and others selectors